Azure/DW-with-Synapse-Data-Factory-Power-BI/README.md

 [ARM template location](https://github.com/Azure/DW-with-Synapse-Data-Factory-Power-BI/tree/main/3%20-%20ARM%20Template)

-1.1 - Before deploy ARM template file, you need to replace some values.
-There are 6 points to replace the information before deploy scripts.
-Please replace these values carfully.
+1.1 - Before deploying the ARM template file, you will need to replace some values.
+There are 6 points to replace the information before deploying the scripts.
+Please replace these values carefully.

-2.2 - Once you replace the values with your own information, do the follow:
+2.2 - Once you replace the values with your own information, do the following:
   - Open your Azure Data Factory;
   - On manage tab, select "ARM Template" option;
   - Select option "Import ARM Template";